Stuttgart (Städtische Kinderkrankenhäuser und Kinderheime Stuttgart)

 physician and taken to the Kinderfachabteilung, where she died on the next

 day - can be found here and here.

-A series of commemorative events is planned for November 2013 (see here).
+A series of commemorative events took place in November 2013 (see here), which included the DGKJ

 Bauer, Fritz et al., eds.
 1968-1981.
 Justiz

 Democracy" - Demokratie als Heilmittel: Gesundheit, Krankheit und

 "Karl Lempp."
 In Wikipedia.de.
 At http://de.wikipedia.org/wiki/Karl_Lempp.